TurboB/yast/README.md

 ## Hardware

 I use a Raspberry Pi Mod 4.
 Also Type 1 Mod.
 B, a 3 Mod B and a 4 Mod.
 B. A 1 Mod B+ is tested.
-But also Type A, A+, B2 and all others up to Mod.5 are usable (I think so).
+But also Type A, A+, B2 and all others are usable.
+Mod 5 is untested by me, so if anyone tries, let me know.

 The track power switching is done by switching a GPIO pin for every track.
 The pin can be chosen by config file.